Welcome to leading critical thinking test 2023 Watson Glaser test practice.

 There is a statement then several assumptions.

-You need to decide whether each assumption has actually been made in the statement, by choosing between Assumption Made and Assumption Not Made.
+You need to decide whether each assumption has actually been made in the statement,

 Watson Glaser Deduction Section summary tips